2000 Atlantic hurricane season

 The 2000 Atlantic hurricane season was a fairly active hurricane season, but featured the latest first named storm in a hurricane season since 1992.
 The hurricane season officially began on June 1, and ended on November 30.
-It was slightly above average due to a La Niña weather pattern although most of the storms were weak.
-It was also the only Season to Include 2 storms in Ireland.
+It was slightly above average due to a La Niña weather pattern, although most of the storms were weak.
 The first cyclone, Tropical Depression One, developed in the southern Gulf of Mexico on June 7 and dissipated after an uneventful duration.
 However, it would be almost two months before the first named storm, Alberto, formed near Cape Verde; Alberto also dissipated with no effects on land.
 Several other tropical cyclones—Tropical Depression Two, Tropical Depression Four, Chris, Ernesto, Nadine, and an unnamed subtropical storm—did not impact land.
 Five additional storms—Tropical Depression Nine, Florence, Isaac, Joyce, and Leslie—minimally affected land areas.

 The most significant storm of the season was Hurricane Keith, which caused extensive damage in Central America.
 After remaining nearly stationary offshore, Keith moved inland over the Yucatán Peninsula and later made a second landfall in Mexico at hurricane intensity.
 It caused $319 million (2000 USD) in damage and 40 fatalities, mostly in Belize.
 The precursor to Tropical Storm Leslie brought severe flooding to South Florida, which losses reaching $950 million (2000 USD).
 Hurricane Gordon and Tropical Storm Helene both caused moderate damage in the Southeastern United States, mainly in Florida.
 Tropical Storm Beryl caused minor damage in Mexico and Hurricane Debby resulted in less than $1 million (2000 USD) in damage in the Greater and Lesser Antilles.
 Hurricane Michael brought widespread effects to Atlantic Canada, though a specific damage toll is unknown.